 Here are a few places I recommend:

 - Tallink Hotel is located a bit outside Riga Old Town.
 It’s a large business style hotel with comfortable modern rooms and an excellent breakfast buffet.
 For an additional price, you can have brunch on Sundays.
-Click here for the latest rates and here for reviews.

 - Art Garden Rooms is a lovely small bed and breakfast located at about 15 minutes walk from Riga Old Town.
 Rooms are all different, very large and comfortable and the overall place is spotless.
 Breakfast is scrumptious – much better than hotel breakfast.
 It would be my first choice if I travel to Riga again.
-Click here for the latest rates and here for reviews.

 - Tree House is a nice, well kept hostel in Riga Old Town.
 There is a twin and even a family room and a selection of dorms, all of them very clean.
 It’s perfect for travelers on a smaller budget.
-Click here for the latest rates and here for reviews.

 Best time to visit Riga

 I visited Riga in June and enjoyed the long, sunny days and pleasant temperatures.
 Since enjoying the outdoors is one of the things to do in Riga, that is a perfect time to visit Latvia and spend some time in Riga.

 The atmosphere is supposed to be truly magic in the winter, when it snows, and I am curious to experience that as well.
 All in all I think any time is a good time to visit Riga!